 A degree that prepares you for practice

 Mitchell Hamline’s J.D. degree program integrates the study of law with practical skills training.
 It’s an active, intellectually demanding learning process.
 Students receive an experiential education that provides the maximum possible opportunity to do what real lawyers do while still in law school.
-And we offer four pathways to that law degree, more than any law school in the country.
+And we offer five pathways to that law degree, more than any law school in the country.
 You can take classes full and part time during the week, part time on the weekend, or earn your J.D. through our on-campus/online HYBRID J.D. and Executive J.D enrollment options.

 Full-time students take four classes each semester for 14 credits.
 Classes meet Monday through Friday between 9 am and 4 pm.
 Full-time students typically complete the degree in three years.

-For added flexibility, students in our full-time program and part-time weekday program have the ability to move freely between full-time and part-time enrollment at each semester break.
+For added flexibility, students in our full-time and part-time weekday enrollment options have the ability to move freely between full-time and part-time enrollment at each semester break.
 Upper-level students are able to enroll in courses during the day, evening, and weekend.